LPN Programs in Maine

 Accreditation

-Those searching for a quality LPN program in the Unites States should ensure that one they choose is properly accredited.
+Those searching for a quality LPN program in the United States should ensure that the one they choose is properly accredited.
 These programs are held to rigorous academic standards.
-The Accreditation Commission for Education in Nursing is a main, national accrediting body to keep an eye out for, but regional accreditations may also be available.
-Prospective students can also check with the state board of nursing in their chosen state to find an approved LPN program.
+The Accreditation Commission for Education in Nursing is a primary, national accrediting body to watch out for, but regional accreditations may also be available.
+Prospective students can also check with their state's board of nursing to find an approved LPN program.

 Admission Requirements